 Who likes losing?
 Certainly not us, but everyone has experienced it at some point in their gambling careers.
 However, let’s just say that we are very glad that we are not these people who are some of the biggest losers when it comes to playing blackjack.
 These amounts lost will make your eyes water and you will definitely feel for the people who incurred them.
-If you hate losing at blackjack, you might want to learn how to avoid losses, find out here by reading the rest. enjoy!
+If you hate losing at blackjack, you might want to learn how to avoid losses.

 MIT Blackjack Team

 Of course, there are those that win big.
 Examples include the MIT Blackjack Team who won an estimated $100 million from card counting in games of blackjack.
 Or we could also look up to Don Johnson who managed to completely enthrall the gambling world when he won a total of $15 million over a period of only six months.
 He is now banned from every casino in Atlantic City, but maybe he has won more in disguise.
 We will never know.

 Kerry Packer was an Australian billionaire, who was referred to as the greatest gambler.
 However, he once lost $20 million in just three weeks.
 This occurred at the Bellagio.
 However, this is not actually the biggest loss in three weeks in gambling history.
 That title is owned by Archie Karas, who lost $40 million over three weeks spent playing craps and poker.